nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 :bulb: **Tip:** You can reorder the column to suit your preference by dragging the title, as shown by the following picture.

 &#8291;1.
-Left click and hold any header of the table, the column would turn blue, indicating that it can be dragged.
+Left click and hold any header of the table.
+The column would turn blue, indicating that it can be dragged.

 ![tut-reorder](images/activityug/tut_reorder_col.png)

 &#8291;2.
-Drag the header into the location of other columns as indicated as **1**, the column would be inserted at the line indicated by **2**.
+Drag the header into the location of other columns as indicated as **1**.
+The column would be inserted at the line indicated by **2**.

 ![tut-reorder2](images/activityug/tut_reorder_col2.png)